nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 <br/>
 Your partner editor is ZZ.
 You can discuss any action with your partner editor, and the two of you must agree on your final recommendation (see below).<br/>
 <br/>
-Please communicate with your partner editor through the system if at all possible, either by writing comments in the paper's page or by email (click on the mail icon to the right of the name of the editor in the paper's page).
+Please communicate with your partner editor through the system if at all possible using the "Editors comments" feature on the paper's page.
 Your partner editor receives the same emails as you from the system.<br/>
 <br/>
 If you haven't assigned at least two reviewers to the paper within two weeks you will start to get automatic reminders.
 Notice that you can assign yourself and/or your partner editor.<br/>
 <br/>